JBrinco/Chromapy/README.md

 quant_results = chromapy.quantification(calibration_df, samples_df) # quant_results contains the results
 ```

-`quant_import` can be bypassed, and only exists if for some reason you want to be able to pass dataframes directly to `quantification`, without calling `quant_import`.
+`chromapy.quant_import` can be bypassed, and only exists if for some reason you want to be able to pass dataframes directly to `chromapy.quantification`, without calling `chromapy.quant_import`.
 However, if you are using spreadsheet type files, you can simply do:

 ```python
 import chromapy